How you can use negative gearing to save on your taxes.

-This strategy offers a range of benefits to investors but it’s not without risks, so read on to find out how you can reap the benefits of negative gearing.
+Negative gearing offers a range of benefits to investors, but it’s not without risks.
+Read on to find out how you can reap the benefits of negative gearing.

 An investment property is negatively geared if the net rental income (after deducting expenses) is less than the interest on the borrowed funds.

 The outcome of a negatively geared property is that a net rental loss arises.
 For example, you could borrow money to buy an investment property, renovate the property and then cover a range of maintenance costs.
 At the end of each financial year, you may discover that the annual rental income you generate from your investment is less than the expenses you incurred when purchasing and maintaining the investment.